MadCatMining/DIMI-Discord-Wallet-Bot/README.md

-# Cryptocurrency Discord Bot v2.0
+# Cryptocurrency Discord Bot v2.1

 ### Updated for Latest Node.js and Modern Discord.js

 A comprehensive cryptocurrency Discord bot that integrates with wallet daemons via RPC commands, stores data in MariaDB/MySQL database, and provides a full suite of wallet management features for Discord servers.

+## 🚀 New Features in v2.1

+- **Latest Package Versions** - All dependencies updated to their latest stable versions
+- **Enhanced Storage System** - Updated lowdb v7 with improved performance and async/await patterns
+- **Better Error Handling** - More robust error handling and logging throughout
+- **Improved Performance** - Optimized database connections and API calls
+- **Modern JavaScript** - Enhanced async/await patterns and ES module compatibility

-## 🚀 New Features in v2.0
+## 🚀 Features in v2.0

 - **Updated for Node.js 18+** - Compatible with the latest Node.js versions
 - **Discord.js v14** - Updated to use the latest Discord.js library with modern intents system